cast-org/figuration/site/4.0/widgets/modal.md

 - Figuration only supports one modal at a time.
 Nested modals are not supported, as this can cause difficult usability and accessibility issues.
 - Modals use `position: fixed`.
 Always try to place modal HTML code in a top-level position in your document, such as a direct chld of the `<body>` element.
 Putting modal HTML within a fixed position element will adversely affect placement.
 - There are some caveats regarding using modals on mobile devices.
 See [our browser support docs]({{ site.path }}/{{ version.docs }}/get-started/browsers-and-devices/#modals-and-dropdowns-on-mobile) for details.
-- Embedding YouTube videos in modals requires additional JavaScript not in Figuration to automatically stop playback and more.
+- Embedding YouTube videos in modals requires additional JavaScript, not included in Figuration, to automatically stop playback and more.
 [See this helpful Stack Overflow post](https://stackoverflow.com/questions/18622508/bootstrap-3-and-youtube-in-modal) for more information.
 - The [`autofocus`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-autofocus) HTML attribute has no effect in modals.
 To achieve the same effect you will need some custom JavaScript:
 {% capture highlight %}
 $('#myModal').on('afterShow.cfw.modal', function() {